-- Direct Subsidized and Unsubsidized Stafford Loans - · Direct PLUS Loans made to students - Direct Consolidation Loans (except for those that repaid a Parent PLUS Loan)
+- Direct Subsidized and Unsubsidized Stafford Loans - Direct PLUS Loans made to students - Direct Consolidation Loans (except for those that repaid a Parent PLUS Loan)

 You are a new borrower for the IBR Plan if you had no outstanding balance on a Direct Loan or FFELP Loan as of July 1, 2014, or have no outstanding balance on a Direct Loan or FFELP Loan when you obtain a new loan on or after July 1, 2014.
-Discretionary income is defined as the difference between your adjusted gross income and 150% of the poverty guideline for your family size and state of residence.
+2Discretionary income is defined as the difference between your adjusted gross income and 150% of the poverty guideline for your family size and state of residence.
 Other conditions apply.
-Partial financial hardship requires that the amount you would be required to pay on your eligible loans under this plan is lower than the amount you would be required to pay on your eligible loans under a 10-year Standard Repayment Plan.
-To qualify for a reduced payment Plan. amount you would be required to pay on your eligible loans under a 10-year Standard Repayment Plan.
+3Partial financial hardship requires that the amount you would be required to pay on your eligible loans under this plan is lower than the amount you would be required to pay on your eligible loans under a 10-year Standard Repayment Plan.
+4To qualify for a reduced payment amount on the plan, the amount you would be required to pay on your eligible loans under this plan is lower this plan must be lower than the amount you would be required to pay on your eligible loans under a 10-year Standard Repayment Plan.